ImanolGo/local-ai-robot-assistant/hardware_tests/README.md

 - **Ensure good lighting**: avoid shadows on checkerboard
 - **Keep checkerboard flat**: no bending or warping
 - **Wait for "DETECTED ✓"** before pressing ENTER
+- **⚠️ NEW: Quality checking**: Script will warn if checkerboard is too small/far - move closer for better coverage

 **Audio feedback** (if USB speakers connected):